JDXOps/tofu-eks-modules/modules/eks-fargate-profile/README.md

 ## 🔐 Key Features

 - 🧱 **Flexible Integration**.
 Integrate the Fargate profiles in this module with any EKS cluster
-- **Pod Execution Role** to enable Fargate Nodes to interact with AWS APIs for core functionality like pulling images from ECR.
+- 🔐 **Pod Execution Role** to enable Fargate Nodes to interact with AWS APIs for core functionality like pulling images from ECR.
+- 📦 **Fully parameterized** for reusable multi-environment deployments (dev, staging, prod, etc.)

 ## ✅ Use Cases